FDA approved for more than 25 years

 Published 05/03/2023

-If you’re looking to achieve the look of a full head of hair, you may be willing to consider any treatment to achieve results — including hair tattoos, a process more formally known as scalp micropigmentation (SMP).
+There’s no shortage of options for restoring the look of a full head of hair.
+For example, you might consider a hair tattoo, a process more formally known as scalp micropigmentation (SMP).

-SMP is not a medical procedure, but like with every type of treatment or procedure — or tattoo, for that matter — it’s important to do your due diligence before making an appointment.
+Scalp micropigmentation isn’t a medical procedure (it’s cosmetic).
+But, as with every type of treatment or procedure — or tattoo, for that matter — it’s still crucial to do your due diligence before making an appointment.

 Unlike typical hair loss treatment options or hair transplant surgery, a scalp micropigmentation procedure involves carefully selected pigments, tattoo instruments, and the artistic skills of an SMP provider.

-Scalps have a surprisingly intricate anatomy, so finding an experienced SMP technician and a reputable clinic is crucial.
+What we recommend: Scalps have a surprisingly intricate anatomy, so prioritize finding an experienced SMP technician and a reputable clinic.

 Here’s what to look for in a technician to avoid scalp micropigmentation regrets: